This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Building Plans – 1”.

 Explanation: The two types of water closets mainly used are Indian type water closet and Western-style water closet.
 The symbol A given above represents Indian type water closet.
 The symbol B represents the Western-style water closet.

-Explanation: Symbols are also used to represent various sanitary items which are commonly used in buildings.
+Explanation: Symbols are also used to represent various sanitary items that are commonly used in buildings.
 The symbol given above represents a plain kitchen sink.

 Sanfoundry Global Education & Learning Series – Building Construction.